TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2021-09-11 - Fixes GLA Car Bomb unable to attack target <a name='link__20210911__307_car_bomb_attack_bug'></a>
 **Changes**

 - **FIX**: When aiming a GLA Car Bomb at a unit that is driving away, the Car Bomb will no longer stop moving all of a sudden.
-It keeps attacking until the target is hit or the car is destroyed.
+It keeps attacking until the target is hit or the attack has stopped.

 **Links**